moshafieeha/UT-ECE-Student-Resources/README.md

 🤝 **Why Sharing Your Code Is a Win-Win?!**

 - *Build Your Portfolio*: Open-sourcing your projects demonstrates your skills to potential opportunities.
-- *Gain Recognition*: You can showcase your work on your profile and use it as a reference.
+- *Gain Recognition*: You can showcase your work and use it as a reference.
-- *Foster Collaboration*: You can invite others to build upon your work, leading to improvements, and better solutions.
+- *Foster Collaboration*: You can invite others to build upon your work, leading to better solutions.

 If you know another valid repository, feel free to request or <a href="mailto:m.shafieeha@gmail.com">email</a>.
 Let's continue to grow this repository together! 🌱
 <br>